NUbots/robocup_demo_nubots/README.md

 docker compose -f 'docker_compose.yaml' run isaac-sim
 ```

+Also, note that you will need to download the Booster Runner and Isaac Sim binaries from the [Booster wiki](https://booster.feishu.cn/wiki/XY6Kwrq1bizif4kq7X9c14twnle) page and copy them into the repo; don't worry about where in the repo it should be, since the repo folder gets mounted by Docker into the container.

 ### Note on Jetpack
 This repo support both jetpack 6.0 and 6.2.
 If the repo is deployed on jetpack 6.2 machine, please modify src/vision/config/vision.yaml to selelct correct trt model